 Online Bank Transfers

 Banks were initially slow to provide user-friendly online banking platforms to their customers but have now smoothed out all the kinks.
-Most customers have access to online banking platforms that easily facilitate online cash payments and online cash transfers, in addition to other activities such as account balance information, fixed deposit openings etc.
+This is due to the current pandemic and everyone had to just adopt internet banking or online banking platforms to their systems.
+Most customers have access to online banking platforms that easily facilitate online cash payments and online cash transfers, in addition to other activities such as account balance information, fixed deposit openings etc. The processes are so easy, it takes only a few minutes to complete a transaction.

 Contactless Card Payments

 Already very popular in Sri Lanka, more and more businesses offer contactless card payments that do not require a cashier to physically swipe your debit card or credit card through a machine.
+These are called NFC cards and do not need to be handed to a cashier for payments.
 Instead, you can simply “tap” your card or bring your card close to the reader and make your payments completely cash-free.
 There are even contactless payment methods that work with other payment-enabled devices, such as mobile phones or smart watches.
+This trend has already caught up with many millennials, making it one of the most used payment methods.
+Due to the convenience of not needing to carry a wallet, such a concept surely helps reduce contact between the customer and the cashier.

 Some of the main benefits of using digital cash for transactions are as follows: